 - 3.16.2.4 All auxiliary equipment and control panels must be mounted in a suitable kiosk adjacent to the station.
 The kiosk must be located a minimum of 3.0 m from the station lid.

 - 3.16.2.5 The control kiosk must be designed to contain all control and telemetry equipment on the front panel and all power equipment on the rear panel and security system.

 - 3.16.2.6 Check valves must be ball lift check valves.
 All valving to be installed in an above ground kiosk.

 - 3.16.2.7 All stations require an explosion-proof exhaust fan which can be activated by manual switch, and which meets WCB requirements for ventilation in a confined space.

 - 3.16.2.8 The entrances to all stations must be waterproof and be provided with a suitable lock.
 The access must be a minimum 900 mm x 900 mm in size.
-The access hatch shall have:
+The access hatch must have:

 - An aluminum 1/4" tread plate

 - A perimeter drain

 - A perimeter sealing gasket

-- · A slam lock with an aluminum removable sealing plug and opening tool
+- A slam lock with an aluminum removable sealing plug and opening tool

-- · A flush lift handle
+- A flush lift handle

 - A gas spring assist cylinder

 - A 90-degree hold open arm

 - A flush fitting padlock

-The hatch must be reinforced for 1,465 kgs/m2 (300 lbs./sq. ft.).
+The hatch must be reinforced for 1,465 kgs/m (300 lbs./sq. ft.).
 All fasteners to be made of 316 stainless steel

-The entrance must be above ground level where feasible but, in no case, more than 300 mm above the ground
+The entrance must be above ground level where feasible but, in no case, more than 300 mm above the ground power in case of power failure.
+Provision for a telemetry system must be included for connection into the Village's Telemetry System.